-The Association once again started the year in an exceptionally strong financial position, with capital resources well in excess of the target set by the Board.
-The result for the year to 30 September 2020 shows a balance on the technical account before returns of call of £9.5 million.
+The Association continues to remain in an exceptionally strong financial position, with capital resources well in excess of the target set by the Board.
+The result for the year to 30 September 2021 shows a balance on the technical account before returns of call of £19.4 million.
 The underwriting result for the past five years and the impact of returns of call is shown in the table below: